 This policy does not apply to instances where an employee is undergoing a performance improvement process where reasonable management action is carried out in a reasonable manner.
 Examples of reasonable management action are listed in Appendix 1.
-This policy also does not apply to employment disputes or personal work related grievances (including a conflict with another employee or a decision about your employment).

 Document No

 Issue Date

 Page

 Revision: